mojaloop/documentation/docs/technical/api/fspiop/pki-best-practices.md

 The _JSON Web Signature_ (JWS) standard is used for providing end-to-end integrity and non-repudiation; that is, to guarantee that the sender is who it claims to be, and that the message was not tampered with.

-The use of JWS is mandatory and certificates should be used.
+The use of JWS is mandatory and certificates must be used.
 For more information, see _API Signature_.

+JWS's core purpose includes non-repudiation i.e., proving who signed a message.
+A bare symmetric key (HMAC) can prove a message wasn't tampered with, but can't prove which party signed it since both sides share the same key.
+Only an asymmetric certificate tied to a CA-verified identity achieves true non-repudiation.
+The entire PKI model - where each platform trusts a shared CA only works if JWS signatures are certificate-backed.
+Without it, a platform could generate any key pair and claim any identity.
+Certificates anchor identity to the CA's vetting process.

 ### JSON Web Encryption